6 Things You Should Avoid Doing in Summer

 The American Academy of Dermatology estimates that at least 1 in 5 Americans will develop skin cancer in their lifetime.
 It also notes that most people only apply 25-50% of the recommended amount of sunscreen.

-Another common mistake is forgetting to apply it to areas such as the neck, shoulders, hands, tops of the feet, and ears.
+Another common mistake is forgetting to apply it to areas such as the neck, shoulders, hands, the tops of the feet, and the ears.
 These are sensitive areas that are exposed to the sun, although not as often as the face.

 2. Not hydrating enough

 During the summer, it’s important to maximize hydration to protect your health, especially on the hottest days.
 However, you also need to bear in mind that not all drinks hydrate the body in the same way.

 Although a couple of beers or a glass of chilled wine are tempting options in this season, it’s important not to forget about water.
 This is the healthiest liquid and the most effective.
 Alcohol can actually dehydrate, achieving the opposite effect.

 3. Things to avoid in the summer: Stopping exercise

 Vacations are indeed a time to rest and enjoy time off.
 However, many people tend to abandon healthy eating habits and exercise altogether.
 This is a bad thing because it’ll be much more difficult to start up again later.